-On August 2, 2017, Plaintiffs Wendy Kolbe and the Colorado Cross-Disability Coalition filed suit against a clinic in Pueblo, Colorado, Endocrine Services, for discriminating against individuals with disabilities who use service animals.
+On August 2, 2017, Plaintiffs Wendy Kolbe and the Colorado Cross-Disability Coalition filed suit against a clinic in Pueblo, Colorado, Endocrine Services, P.C., for discriminating against individuals with disabilities who use service animals.
 In this case, Wendy Kolbe alleges she is an individual with a disability (diabetes that substantially limits several major life activities) and her service animal, a dog named Bandit, has been trained specially for the purpose of detecting and alerting Ms. Kolbe as to when she has highs and lows in her blood sugar levels.

 Relevant pleadings and Orders are set forth below.